marklr/synology-xmpp/README.md

 Debugging
 ---------

 You can run ``python2.7 server.py`` on the console to get output.
 Alternatively, when running as a daemon, a log file will be created in ``/var/log/sipgate-xmpp.log``.
-You can modify it's location in the ``config.py`` file.